wsafight/fixi/README.md

 * No `package.json`
 * No `fixi.min.js` file

-The project consists of three total files: this `README.md`, which is the documentation, `fixi.js` the code for the library and `test.html`, the test suite for the library.
+The project consists of three total files:

+* This `README.md`, which is the documentation
+* `fixi.js`, the code for the library
+* `test.html`, the test suite for the library.

-`test.html` is a stand-alone file that implements its own visual testing infrastructure as well as for mocking the
+`test.html` is a stand-alone file that implements its own visual testing infrastructure, mocking for `fetch()`, etc.

 ## Installing

-fixi is not distributed via NPM.
-Instead, it is intended to be vendored into your project:
+fixi is not distributed via [NPM](https://www.npmjs.com/).

+Instead, it is intended to be [vendored](https://macwright.com/2021/03/11/vendor-by-default), that is copied, into your
+project:

 ```bash
 curl https://raw.githubusercontent.com/bigskysoftware/fixi/refs/tags/0.0.1/fixi.js >> fixi-0.0.1.js